aaronbloomfield/pdr/labs/lab08-64bit/index.md

 ### Pre-lab ###

 1. You should be familiar with the readings described above.
 They detail the x86 material that this lab requires.
-2. Complete the tutorial, which consists of reading [x86-64 Machine-Level Programming](https://www.cs.cmu.edu/~fp/courses/15213-s07/misc/asm64-handout.pdf) from CMU
+2. Complete the tutorial, which consists of reading the x86 book chapters on [x86](../../book/x86-64bit-asm-chapter.pdf) and the [C calling convention](../../book/x86-64bit-ccc-chapter.pdf).
 3. Read through the section, below, on compiling C++ with assembly on different architectures, as well as the vecsum program.
 4. There are different program formats for different architectures, and this pre-lab **must** be submitted in the submission format for this lab (see the next section, below).
 If you do not submit it in the required format (64-bit Linux), you will not receive credit for the lab, as it will not compile.
 5. Follow the pre-lab instructions in this document.
 They require you to write a program in x86 assembly called mathlib.s.
 To see other examples of nasm code, you should look at the vecsum.s program, as well as the code in the nasm tutorial.